 - 1. Continue to administer the district tree program including tree sales and design of farmstead windbreaks.
 Include productive trees, such as hazelnuts, and pollinator species on the tree order list. - 2.
 Provide technical assistance for developing grazing management plans and for the implementation of those plans. - 3.
 Research and promote the sale of a seed mixture for rain and/or butterfly gardens and for CSP/EQIP pollinator species and prepare a list of available vendors for customers.
 Place pictures of successful plantings on the website. - 4.
-Promote and provide funding for the Forest Stewardship Program, including buckthorn control. - 5.
-Promote and provide technical assistance to landowners for the CRP program through direct mailings, news articles and radio ads. - 6.
-Promote re-vegetation of native species through programs including CCRP, the BWSR Native Buffer Program and other similar programs. - 7.
+Promote and provide funding for the Forest Stewardship Program. - 5.
+Promote invasive species control, such as buckthorn control, including follow up management under EQIP contracts. - 6.
+Promote re-vegetation of native species through direct mailings, news articles, radio ads, etc. and provide technical assistance to landowners for programs for establishing native vegetation, including CCRP, the BWSR Native Buffer Program and other similar programs. - 7.
 Encourage the use of cover crops through a District education program. - 8.
 Encourage the use of perennial crops. - 9.
 Provide information about invasive species control on private and public lands. - 10.
-Promote the Living Snow Fence Program and offer species on the tree sales list that are recommended for living snow fences. - 11.
-Continue writing and approving conservation plans for Rural Preserve Program applicants, and develop a fee schedule with incentives for implementing enhancement practices. - 12.
-Develop a resolution to change terminology used for forest/wood land for tax purposes from wasteland or non-productive land to more appropriate and positive language.
+Promote the Living Snow Fence Program and offer species on the tree sales list that are recommended for living snow fences.
+Work with the County to also identify suitable areas along county roads.

+- 11. Develop a resolution to change terminology used for forest/wood land for tax purposes from wasteland or non-productive land to more appropriate and positive language. - 12.
+Develop a resolution to encourage more uses for RIM funds in southeast Minnesota.

-Objective 2 Enhance the benefits of wetlands, floodplains and shorelands.
+Enhance the benefits of wetlands, floodplains and shoreland.
 Estimated Staff Days: 41

-- 1. Administer the Minnesota Wetland Conservation Act and promote Wetland Preservation Areas. - 2.
-Cooperate with conservation groups and other government agencies to promote the use of rotational grazing in shoreland areas. - 3.
+- 1. Administer the Minnesota Wetland Conservation Act. - 2.
+Work with legislators to restore funding for the Wetland Preservation Area program. - 3.
+Cooperate with conservation groups and other government agencies to promote the use of rotational grazing in shoreland areas. - 4.
 Assist with wetland restoration projects as requested by landowners.